savantadarsh/Exports-PowerBI/README.md

-# Infinity Exports Performance Summary 2024
+# Infinity Exports Performance Summary 2024 - An Exploratory Guide

 ## **1. Introduction**
 This Power BI dashboard provides a comprehensive analysis of Infinity Exports' financial performance in 2024.
 Interactive visuals allow stakeholders to explore revenue trends, customer performance, product strengths, delivery strategies, and business categories.
 It offers a strategic overview of sales activity and profitability for informed decision-making.